urda/website/_posts/2015-10-18-writings-reborn.md

 layout: post
 title: Writings Reborn

-summary: |
+excerpt: |
-    After a long hiatus, 'Writings of Urda' is reborn!
+    After a long hiatus, Writings of Urda is reborn!
 ---

 This blog originally started out as a simple place for posting my daily reports